VCityTeam/UD-Viz/src/Widgets/Extensions/SPARQL/Readme.md

 ```

 - `sparqlModule.url` represents the base URL for the server.
-- `sparqlModule.url_parameters` represents the URL parameters to query the server.
+- `sparqlModule.url_parameters` represents the URL parameters to query the server via an HTTP request.

 The SPARQL Query Service expects the URL to correspond to a REST API, where query routes are in the form `{url}{url_parameters}`